odoo/documentation/content/developer/reference/cli.rst

       By default, the shell is running in transaction mode.
 This means that any change made to the database is rolled back when exiting the shell.
 To commit changes, use `env.cr.commit()`.

+.. option:: --shell-file <init_script.py>

+   Specify a Python script to be run after the start of the shell.
+Overrides the environment variable `PYTHONSTARTUP`.

 .. option:: --shell-interface (ipython|ptpython|bpython|python)

-   Specify a preferred REPL to use in shell mode.
-This shell is started with the `env` variable already initialized to be able to access the ORM and other Odoo modules.
+   Specify a preferred `REPL` to use in shell mode.
+This shell is started with the `env` variable already initialized to be able to access the `ORM` and other Odoo modules.

 .. seealso::
    :ref:`reference/orm/environment`